tuva-health/docs/docs/connectors/building-a-connector.md

   clinical_enabled: false
 ```

 4. (Optional) Set Tuva Variables.
 Tuva ships with a number of Data Marts that use dbt variables to control their behavior.
 You may need to set these variables.
-For information on these variables see [Tuva Variables](tuva-variables.md).
+For information on these variables see [dbt Variables](../dbt-variables.md).

 ## Step 3: Clean Up the Models